NJUPT-MCC/Self-PT/README.md

 This repository contains the implementation of Self-PT described in the paper.
 Code is based on [FewVLM](https://github.com/woojeongjin/FewVLM) and [VL-adapter](https://github.com/ylsung/VL_adapter)

+## Updates
+I am currently **in the process of updating my GitHub repository**, but it is not yet complete.
+I wanted to let everyone know to expect the new changes soon.
+Thank you for your patience and stay tuned for updates!

 ## Installation

 ```bash